 I’ve seen some artists use a stick tied to the easel to keep it safe and handy.

-How Do You Erase Pencil Smudges Safely?
+How to Erase Pencil Smudges Safely

 You would think that rubbing out would be self-explanatory, but nothing is as simple as it sounds.
 There are many kinds of erasers and they’re used for different reasons.